 - More than half of auto title loans become long-term debt burdens: In more than half of these instances, borrowers take out four or more consecutive loans.
 This repeated borrowing quickly adds fees and interest to the original debt.
 What starts as a short-term, emergency loan becomes a long-term debt load for a consumer who’s already struggling

 - Borrowers stuck in debt for seven months or more supply two-thirds of title loan business: Single-payment title lenders rely on borrowers taking out repeated loans to generate high-fee income.
 In fact, more than two-thirds of the title loan business is comprised of consumers who reborrow six or more times.
 In contrast, loans paid in full with a single payment make up less than 20% of a lender’s overall business.

 Improving your credit score can help you secure more affordable financing.
-You can see where your credit stands by viewing your free credit report summary, updated each month, on Credit.com.
+You can see where your credit stands by viewing your free credit report summary, updated every 14 days, on Credit.com.

 More on Auto Loans:

 - Are There Car Loans for People With Bad Credit?

 - What to Do If You Can’t Make Your Car Payments